friebe/building-blocks-presentation/slides.md

 <div v-click delay200="1" origin-top-left rotate-12 i-emojione-monotone:thinking-face w-5em h-5em absolute top-25 right-25></div>

 <!--
-Here you can see some categories that I find useful and that have more or less become established in the open source sector to structure branch names.
+Here you can see some categories that I find useful and that have more or less become established in the open source sector as well.
+You see a list of the prefixes or the groups that you add to your branches for a specific purpose.

-You may think now what, i dont get it, what do u mean by this...
-Ok, so here u see a list of the prefixes or the groups that you add to your branches for a specific purpose.

-Click
+CLICK

-Confused, in the next step, I'll show you an example of what it might look like -->
+Confused, in the next step, I'll show you an example of what it might look like Ok, so here u see
+-->

 ---